MENU

 Aga Khan University - Arusha Climate Environment Research (AKU-ACER)

-SFU is a priority partner for the AKU at the Arusha Climate Environment Research (ACER) site in Arusha, where the two institutions will further opportunities to develop climate-related research projects and the two-way flow of students and faculty over the next five years.
-The goal is to develop climate justice demonstration projects that are deeply rooted in community engaged innovation.
+SFU is a priority partner for the Aga Khan University at the Arusha Climate Environment Research site in Arusha, Tanzania, where the two institutions will develop climate-related research projects and facilitate the two-way flow of students and faculty over the next five years.
+The goal is to develop climate justice demonstration projects that are rooted in community-engaged innovation.

 The Pacific Water Research Centre mobilizes cross-disciplinary exploration at the interface of water science, social values and public policy, the centre provides a forum for advancing evidence-based research and concrete societal change at the local, national and global scale.

-The Centre for Sustainable Development is a research unit of SFU that uses the resources and talents of the university to deepen understanding and create solutions to advance sustainable development locally and globally.
+The Centre for Sustainable Development is a research unit at SFU that uses the resources and talents of the university to deepen understanding and create solutions to advance sustainable development locally and globally.

 FACTS AND FIGURES